bitshifter/glam-rs/CONTRIBUTING.md

 Most of `glam`'s source code is generated.
 See the [codegen README] on how to modify the code templates and generate new source code.

-You can run some of `glam`'s test suite locally by running the `build_and_test_features.sh` script.
+You can run `glam`'s test suite locally by running `cargo run -p ci`.
 It's worth running that before creating a PR.

 Also run `cargo fmt` and `cargo clippy` on any new code.